-Disclaimer: The OCC Securities Committee has reviewed the questions and answers presented below and believes they provide useful guidelines for how the Securities Committee's adjustment policy has been and will be applied in practice.
-However, as indicated several times below, all adjustments are individually determined by an adjustment panel of the Securities Committee on a case by case basis, and adjustment panels may make exceptions to general rules, interpretations, and policies in cases where they determine such exceptions to be appropriate.
-In no instance are the examples provided below meant to determine in advance the decisions that any adjustment panel will make in the future.
+Disclaimer: This Information Memo is intended to provide useful guidelines for how the contract adjustment policy has been and will be applied in practice.
+However, as indicated several times below, all adjustments are individually determined by OCC on a case-by-case basis, and exceptions may be made to general rules, interpretations, and policies in cases where OCC determines such exceptions to be appropriate.
+In no instance are the examples provided below meant to determine in advance the decisions that OCC will make in the future.